 Directions: You may work to solve these problems in groups, but all written work must be your own.
 Unless the problem indicates otherwise, all problems require some justification; a correct answer without supporting reasoning is not sufficient.
-Submissions must be stapled.
 See "Guidelines and advice" on the course webpage for more information.